-Position: Support Sponsor: Sen. Fenberg & Rankin, Rep. McCluskie & Lynch

-SB21-114, Minimum Setback New Schools From Existing Oil & Gas

-SB 114 requires that proposed public school building sites be set back from existing oil and gas facilities by the setback distance required by the local government having land use jurisdiction over the site for locating new oil and gas facilities from public school properties.
+Position: Support Sponsor: Sen. Fenberg & Rankin, Rep. McCluskie & Lynch Final Status: Signed by Governor SB21-114, Minimum Setback New Schools From Existing Oil & Gas SB 114 would have required that proposed public school building sites be set back from existing oil and gas facilities by the setback distance required by the local government having land use jurisdiction over the site for locating new oil and gas facilities from public school properties.
 In the case where there is no local government setback requirements, the setback distance is set by the Colorado Oil & Gas Conservation Commission (COGCC).

-SB 114 passed the Senate Transportation & Energy Committee on Tuesday, March 23rd, and was amended to require that new public school building sites comply with local government setbacks no less than the COGCC setback distance (local setbacks can go further than those set by the COGCC).
-The amendment also clarifies that the requirement also applies to plugged and abandoned wells.
-The bill will be heard on second reading in the Senate on Tuesday, March 30th.

-Position: No Position Sponsor: Sen. Kirkmeyer
+As amended, no local government setback distance could have been less than that set by the COGCC.
+During second reading in the Senate, the bill was laid over until September of this year, so the bill has been lost.
+Position: No Position Sponsor: Sen. Kirkmeyer Final Status: Postponed Indefinitely (Laid Over to 9/15)

-SB21-136, Sunset Forest Health Advisory Council

-The Forest Health Advisory Council (FHAC) is scheduled to repeal on September 1, 2021.
+SB21-136, Sunset Forest Health Advisory Council The Forest Health Advisory Council (FHAC) is scheduled to repeal on September 1, 2021.
 SB 136 continues the committee until September 1, 2026, following a sunset review.
 FHAC was created by HB16-1255 to provide a collaborative forum to advise the State Forester on a range of issues, opportunities, and threats with regard to Colorado's forests.

-SB 136 passed the Senate Agriculture & Natural Resources Committee unanimously, and will be heard by the Senate Appropriations Committee on Thursday, April 1st.

-Position: Support Sponsor: Sen. Ginal & Coram

-SB21-166, Colorado Fire Commission Recommendations

-SB 166 implements the recommendations of the 2020 Colorado Fire Commission Annual Report.
+SB 136 passed the Senate Agriculture & Natural Resources Committee unanimously, and was placed on the consent calendar by the Senate Appropriations Committee.
+It will be heard on final passage in the Senate today, April 5th.
+Position: Support Sponsor: Sen. Ginal & Coram SB21-166, Colorado Fire Commission Recommendations SB 166 implements the recommendations of the 2020 Colorado Fire Commission Annual Report.
 The bill updates mutual aid statutes.
 Under current law, all resources from an agency assisting in fire prevention are under the control of the requesting agency and liability is placed with the requesting agency.
 The bill changes these statutory provisions so that the assisting agency, under the direction of the incident commander, retains operational control of its resources and the associated liability for the actions of its crews.
 The bill also adds the public emergency medical services (EMS) agencies to allow for better coordination of EMS mutual aid resources.
 The bill also establishes the regional and statewide mutual aid system (RSMAS) to bolster the coordinated initial response of emergency responders to emergency incidents.
 DFPC establishes and maintains the RSMAS, including implementing the Colorado coordinated regional mutual aid system (CCRMAS) with various geographical districts that help establish regional coordination.
 Each DFPC district has a regional mutual aid coordinator who serves as a point of contact within the district and coordinates mutual aid requests for fire and EMS resources.
 All emergency responders are part of the RSMAS and CCRMAS unless they opt-out, but any responder who opts out is only eligible for reimbursement to the extent that DFPC authorizes.
 SB 166 requires the state to transfer any money in the aviation resources line that would otherwise revert to the general fund into the wildfire preparedness fund (WPF), for the purpose of traditional mitigation efforts.
 DFPC is required to report to the JBC every three years beginning in 2025 on its expenditures from the transfers made into the WPF under the bill.
+SB 166 passed the Senate Agriculture & Natural Resources Committee on Thursday, March 25th, and was amended to remove the state responsibility and large wildland fire fund created in the bill.
+The state budget would not be able to support the creation of this new fund this fiscal year, but the Joint